Coronavirus Disease 2019 (COVID-19)

 Follow standard cleaning and disinfection protocols for exam rooms and the facility.
 These protocols will kill the virus that causes COVID-19.
 Be sure to follow the correct contact time and dilution instructions for the products you use.
 Focus additional disinfection on high contact and high touch surfaces such as phones, doorknobs, keyboards, and equipment.

-Veterinarians should consider these actions at their facilities:
+Veterinarians may consider these actions at their facilities depending on local COVID-19 infection rates:

 - Curbside medicine: the building is closed to clients who remain in their cars while pets are taken in and out by staff, and discussions about care are conducted over the phone.